allegraharris/US-Mobile-Take-Home/README.md

 ### Improve HTML Forms

 I would modify the visual look of my HTML forms to make them look more professional and improve user experience.
 I did not know HTML before beginning this project and so I had to stick to the basics.

+### Testing

+I would implement a more comprehensive test suite to ensure I have thoroughly tested my application.
+Additionally, I would create a separate db `test` that exists only for the purposes of embedded testing so that the data from `mydatabase` doesn't get wiped each time tests are run.

 ### Additional Improvements